leracherry/photo-gallery/README.md

 # 📸 Photo Gallery

-A responsive photo gallery application built for League Inc test task.
+A responsive photo gallery application.

 ## �️ Technologies Used